muttaisammy/ReactPortfolio/README.md

 For the 'socials' section, be sure to replace the links with your own social profile links.

 For the 'portfolio' section, update the titles to whatever you want.
-The `live` link should be a link to the **live demo** of your project.
+The `live` link should be a link to the **Website** of your project.
 The `source` link should be a link to the **repository where the *code* of the project is hosted**, such as GitHub.

 Note: If you have more than 5 projects, you will need to add more objects to the portfolio array.
 Just copy from the